box-id/ecto_predicates/README.md

 useful for computed or derived values, such as combining multiple columns, formatting data, or performing temporary calculations.

 To allow PredicateConverter to use virtual fields, the schema module must implement a `get_virtual_field/2` (or `/1`) returning a query fragment that evaluates to a value.
+Special case for the `any` predicate is explained in the [Virtual fields in the `any` predicate](#virtual-fields-in-the-any-predicate)

 When using sub-queries, refer to to the parent query using the named binding from [Model Awareness](#model-awareness).